 Students can expect to read complete literary texts, review linguistic structure, and explore oral and written expression of ideas.
 Discussion and papers are in French.
-Prerequisite: FR.
-2110 or equivalent.
-Offered upon sufficient demand.
+Prerequisite: FR 2110 or equivalent.

 FR 3990 Topics in French

 Selected topics chosen to meet student interests and needs.